Nigel Anthony

-Nigel Anthony (born December 23, 1941) is a theatre, television, and radio actor.
+Nigel Anthony (born 23 December 1941 in Reading, Berkshire) is an English theatre, television, narrator and radio actor.
 His theatre work includes Twelfth Night, Dutch Uncle, Happy End, The Taming of the Shrew for the Royal Shakespeare Company and seasons at Scarborough and Chichester.
-Television appearances include Ted Roach in Casualty (series 1 and 2) The Diary of Anne Frank, Coronation Street, Midsomer Murders and Doctors.
+Television appearances include Ted Roach in Casualty (series 1 and 2) The Diary of Anne Frank, Coronation Street, Midsomer Murders, C.A.T.S.
+Eyes, Wycliffe and Doctors.

 He has spent a large part of his career working in radio drama where he won a Sony award and a Radio Times award.